The quality of surrogacy agencies varies widely. It’s important to thoroughly research and interview your surrogacy agency before making a decision.

 Your surrogacy agency will connect you with an escrow management company, that will be responsible for handling compensation and expenses for your surrogate and donor.
 Some agencies even have their own escrow team in-house who will manage your funds on your behalf.
 “During this process, your surrogate is going to have medical bills for prenatal care and delivery,” said Scott of Simple Surrogacy.
 “Any time those are sent in, they’ll be paid directly from escrow to the companies that provided services for your surrogate.”

 Here are some things to consider when making your decision:

 Track record of success: As more people turn to gestational surrogacy, new surrogacy agencies have appeared all over the world.
 Though the United States is home to the longest standing and most established surrogacy programs, the industry is also very loosely regulated, meaning the quality of agencies can vary widely.
 Make sure your agency has a track record of successful journeys.
 Ask for evidence of this success: how long have they been in business?
 How many successful journeys have they completed?
 What has been the experience of past intended parents and surrogates?
+What percentage of the agency’s past clients have gone home with a baby?
+Unfortunately, there are many agencies who have success rates as low as 60-70%.
 Ask for references, and to speak to previous clients.

 Team of staff: Making a proper match between intended parents and a surrogate and egg donors requires a thorough understanding of intersecting laws and policy.
 Make sure that your agency has a trusted legal team to refer you to that can guide you appropriately through the legal process.
 Finding an agency with staff members who have personal connections to surrogacy and egg donation can also provide a sense of comfort as they can identify with every step of the journey and help guide you through the process.